Lucky & Wild: Development

 Although 3D racing games were becoming more popular by the early half of the 1990s, Kounoe chose to stick with 2D sprites and used them to create the illusion of a 3D world.
 The arcade hardware it ran on, the Namco System 2, had strict limitations that made it difficult to work with during production.
 To figure out how to bypass these setbacks and create the world they envisioned, the team looked to Pole Position for inspiration, which used a clever technique that aligned sprite-based objects alongside the road that made the illusion of a 3D environment.
 Kounoe implemented this into Lucky & Wild, using realistic arrangements of lampposts, buildings, hedges and billboards to line against the road and create a large sense of depth.
 These objects and the rate of movement they scrolled past the player were all done by hand, with some minor assistance from Namco's production toolsets.
 Objects were painstakingly drawn one at a time, with the team using materials like manga and photo albums for reference.
 It was believed the game was heavily inspired by the film Tango & Cash due to multiple similarities, such as the similar designs of the protagonists and near-identical theme; Kounoe denied this in an interview, claiming that he was unaware of the film's existence during production and that the similarities were merely a coincidence.
 Lucky & Wild was released in Japan in April 1993, followed by a release in North America a month later.

 References in other games

 Lucky & Wild is also borrowed as a fictional American tuning car company brand in the Ridge Racer games with products being muscle cars (similar to those of Danver); the formation of Lucky & Wild protagonists later appeared in Mario Kart Arcade GP DX, with one player driving and the second serving as the gunner.
 Also, in the first episode of the interactive video series Bear Stearns Bravo, Bear Stearns CEO Jackie Dalton refers to the regulators Franco and Henri by the names "Lucky & Wild".

 Reception

 Game Machine claims that Lucky & Wild was the third most-popular arcade game of May 1993 in Japan.
 RePlay also reported Lucky & Wild to be the fourth most-popular deluxe arcade game at the time.
 Play Meter listed Lucky & Wild to be the twenty-fifth most-popular arcade game at the time as well.
+Time Extension called it "one of the most incredible titles of the '90s and a game that sorely deserves to get a lot more attention than it currently does."